nielsjsc/Tree/README.md

 node, as well as the key, which is found through node at.
 After print_tree is finished, main calls delete_tree, deleting the entire random tree, and deallocating all of the memory taken by it.

+I made sure to include a global variable recursion_depth, which kept track of the height of the tree.
+If the depth reached 16, it returns, stopping the creation of nodes beyond 16 layers. this means a full tree, if probability is set to 100% or higher, will have ~81,000 nodes.

 BUILDING:

 with the g++ compiler, simply compile test_tree.cpp, which includes